 The American Medical Student Association will devote a day to training its elected officers in the skills they will need to successfully execute their offices.
-The exact content of the leadership training will be left to the discretion of the ED/CEO, the National President and the At-Large Trustees.
-(1999)
+The exact content of the leadership training will be left to the discretion of the ED, the National President and the Secretary and Vice President for Internal Affairs.
+(2008)